enormora/schema-hub/source/zod-graphql-client/readme.md

 const client = createFakeGraphqlClient();
 ```

-Replace the real client with the fake client in your test environment to isolate your tests and ensure predictable behavior.
+Replace the real client with the fake client in the test environment to isolate tests and ensure predictable behavior.